Menstrual Cycle 101: Everything You Need to Know About Your Cycle-image

 What is the menstrual cycle?

-Your cycle starts on the first day of your period (the first day you bleed) and ends on the first day of your next period.
-It’s made up of both the ovarian cycle, which affects the ovaries and regulates ovulation, and the uterine cycle, which affects the uterus.
+The menstrual cycle starts on the first day of your period and ends on the first day of your next period.
+It is broken down into 2 main cycles, the ovarian cycle (happens in the ovaries) and the uterine cycle (prepares the uterus for pregnancy).

 Both of these cycles happen in tandem and are carefully regulated by your incredible cycling hormones—oestrogen, progesterone, luteinising hormone (LH) and follicle-stimulating hormone (FSH).